File For Divorce

 Luckily, you don't have to do this alone.
 Having an experienced attorney who knows the law and is on your side can make a painful and complicated process much easier.

 When a divorce happens, most people don't know what to expect.
 It can all be a little overwhelming, like being thrown into a deep forest without a guide.
-Suddenly, you have to make decisions about child custody and support, dividing the family house and cars, asset division, spousal support and many others.
+The path you take through this process will largely depend on whether you and your spouse can agree on the major issues or if disputes need to be resolved through the court system.

 Don't worry, you're not the only one to feel this way.
 Click the links below to have a look through our many informative articles.
 The more you know about how divorce works, the less scary it becomes.